Before you start: How to prepare to buy your first home

 Besides researching the home-buying process, you’ll also want to look into the neighbourhoods you’re thinking about to avoid one of these common mistakes made by first-time home buyers:

 - Choosing a neighbourhood close to the office.
 We’ve all learned the flaw in this strategy after 2020.

 - Being “where the action is.”
 It’s fun when you’re ready for action, but far less fun when you’re not in the mood and you can’t escape it.

 - Discounting a school district because you don’t have kids.
 You might have them one day; and even if you don’t, it’s a feature worth paying for now because you’ll get it back in spades come selling time.

 - Focusing on the changeables.
 Anything cosmetic or functional can be changed over time.
 Walls can be moved.
 Floors can be swapped in and out.
 Windows can be knocked out.
 Heck, even stories can be added.
-Focus on the unchangeables like property size, location on the street, proximity to transit, hospitals, schools, highways and fire hydrants (which can positively affect your home insurance), parking and how much of it.
+You can focus on the unchangeables like property size, location on the street, proximity to transit, hospitals, schools, highways and fire hydrants — which can positively affect your home insurance — parking and how much of it.
 These are the things you’ll have to live with in your new home.

 As the buyer, you’re not paying for anything leading up to the purchase of the house.
 All the up-front costs (which, for you, would be the time your agent spends pounding the pavement with you) are rolled into the sale price at close.

 Recommended minimum requirements for a buying agent